MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P5-Custom-Objects/content.md

 Since we have made a bunch of changes it would be nice to test if everything worked out as expected before we move on.
 Most importantly we want to check if our code connections are working.
 Publish your SpriteBuilder project.
-Next got to Xcode, open "Penguin.swift" and add these lines between { and }:
+Next go to Xcode, open "Penguin.swift" and add these lines between { and }:

 	func didLoadFromCCB() {